RUI2190/FinancialComputing-2022spring-Group10/README.md

 After fixing these two bugs, code should run without errors.

-For Mac Operation system, although it is probably that fail to run ``MCOSDemo.ipynb``, source code of mcos are available。
+For Mac Operation system, although it is probably that fail to run ``MCOSDemo.ipynb``, source code of mcos are available.